zuazo/node-jmx/README.md

 Returns an attribute from a MBean.

 * `mbean` - MBean query address as string.
 For example "java.lang:type=Memory".
-* `attributes` - Attribute names as an array of string.
+* `attributes` - Attribute names as an array of strings.
 * `callback(attrValue)`

 ### Client.getDefaultDomain(callback)